KernFerm/electoral-vote-simulator/README.md

 # Electoral Votes Simulator 🗳️

 Welcome to the Electoral Votes Simulator!
-This Python program simulates a voting process between two candidates through an engaging graphical user interface (GUI).
-Users can cast their votes for either Candidate 1 or Candidate 2, and the program will keep track of the votes.
-When the voting ends, the program displays the final results and exports them to a CSV file.
+This Python application simulates a voting process between two candidates using a user-friendly graphical interface.
+It allows users to cast votes, see the results, and export the data to a CSV file.

+## Features

+- **Intuitive GUI**: Simple and interactive interface for an engaging user experience.
+- **Customizable Dialogs**: Input dialogs with adjustable sizes for easier data entry.
+- **Real-Time Voting**: Cast votes for two candidates and view results instantly.
+- **CSV Export**: Save voting results to a CSV file for record-keeping and analysis.
+- **Detailed Logging**: Monitor and track user interactions and system activities.

+## Prerequisites

+Ensure Python is installed on your system.
+The script uses standard Python libraries, so no additional packages are required:

+- `tkinter` (usually included with Python)
+- `logging` (standard library)
+- `csv` (standard library)
+- `random` (standard library)

-## How to Use
+## Installation

-1. Clone the repository or download the script.
+1. **Download the Script**: Obtain the `main.py` script from the repository or another source.

-2. Ensure you have Python installed on your system.
+2. **Install Python**: Make sure Python is installed on your computer.
+If not, download and install it from [python.org](https://www.python.org/).

-3. Run the script using the following command:
+## Usage

+1. **Run the Script**: Open a terminal or command prompt and navigate to the directory containing `main.py`.
+Execute the script with:

     ```bash
     python main.py
     ```

-4. Follow the on-screen prompts to cast your vote.
+2. **Start the Simulation**:
     - Click the `Start Simulation` button to begin.
-    - Enter the names of the two candidates.
+    - Enter the names of the two candidates when prompted.
-    - Cast your vote by selecting the appropriate option (1️⃣ for Candidate 1, 2️⃣ for Candidate 2).
+    - Cast your vote by entering `1️⃣` for Candidate 1 or `2️⃣` for Candidate 2.
-    - Click `0️⃣` to finish voting and see the results.
+    - Enter `0️⃣` to end voting and display the results.

+3. **View Results**:
-5. After voting ends, the results will be displayed on the screen and saved to a CSV file in the location you choose.
+    - After voting concludes, the results will be shown on-screen.
+    - Choose a location to save the results in a CSV file for future reference.

+4. **Handling Ties**:
+    - In case of a tie, you will be prompted to re-enter the candidates' names and restart the voting process.

 ## Screenshots

+Here are some screenshots of the application:

 ![1ST](https://github.com/KernFerm/electoral-vote-simulator/blob/main/screenshots/1ST.png)
 ![2ND](https://github.com/KernFerm/electoral-vote-simulator/blob/main/screenshots/2ND.png)